 Figure 3: Growth of $10,000 – Polen U.S. Small Company Growth

-Past performance does not guarantee future results and profitable results cannot be guaranteed.
-There can be no assurances that any portfolio characteristics depicted herein shall be replicated in the future.
-Returns are presented gross and net of management fees and have been calculated after the deduction of all transaction costs and commissions and include the reinvestment of all income.
-Net of fee performance was calculated using actual management fees.
+Past performance is not indicative of future results.
+Returns are presented gross and net of management fees and have been calculated after the deduction of all transaction costs and commissions, and include the reinvestment of all income.

 This information is provided for illustrative purposes only.
 Opinions and views expressed constitute the judgment of Polen Capital as of December 2021 may involve a number of assumptions and estimates which are not guaranteed and are subject to change without notice or update.
 Although the information and any opinions or views given have been obtained from or based on sources believed to be reliable, no warranty or representation is made as to their correctness, completeness, or accuracy.
 Opinions, estimates, forecasts, and statements of financial market trends that are based on current market conditions constitute our judgment and are subject to change without notice, including any forward-looking estimates or statements which are based on certain expectations and assumptions.
 The views and strategies described may not be suitable for all clients.
 This document does not identify all the risks (direct or indirect) or other considerations which might be material to you when entering any financial transaction.

 The Russell 2000® Growth Index is a market capitalization weighted index that measures the performance of the small-cap growth segment of the U.S. equity universe.
 It includes Russell 2000® Index companies with higher price/book ratios and higher forecasted growth values.
 The index is maintained by the FTSE Russell, a subsidiary of the London Stock Exchange Group.